-Examples of positive feedback from attendees of webinars, talks and workshops include:
+Examples of positive feedback from attendees of the ‘Understanding the Menopause’ webinars include:

 The Menopause Exchange is unbiased and independent and isn’t sponsored by any companies or organisations.
 Our free quarterly newsletter contains articles written by top UK medical experts, including gynaecologists, GPs, consultants, specialist menopause nurses, complementary practitioners, pharmacists and dietitians.
 We also include news, book reviews and our ‘Ask the experts’ page.
 Each issue of The Menopause Exchange’s free quarterly newsletter is emailed to over 11,500 people, including women, men, healthcare professionals, workplace managers and journalists.

-To attend a webinar, to arrange one for a group of friends or find out more information, e-mail email@example.com or call 020 8420 7245.
+If women wish to attend a webinar, to arrange one for a group of friends or find out more information, they should e-mail firstname.lastname@example.org or call 020 8420 7245.

 To join The Menopause Exchange, anyone can sign up for free on our website, http://www.menopause-exchange.co.uk.
 You can also find us on Facebook and Twitter (@MenopauseExch).